opennetworkinglab/timesheetsdb/README.md

 Testing is completed using [Ansible](https://gerrit.opencord.org/admin/repos/infra-manifest).

 # Rest Points
 Exposed on port 3000.
-A curl syntax for Rest Points can be found in Rest points with curl.txt.
+A curl syntax for Rest Points can be found in 'Rest points with curl.txt'.

 ## Project Priority
 Priority 1 is for shared projects.
 E.g Sick